What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Ilyushin II-76
+• YouTube Video: Ilyushin II-76

 7. Lockheed L-1011 TriStar: Early Widebody with Advanced Features (1972)

-The Lockheed L-1011 TriStar was an early widebody commercial airliner, introduced in the 1970s to compete with the McDonnell Douglas DC-10.
+The Lockheed L-1011 TriStar was an early widebody commercial airliner.
+It was introduced in the 1970s to compete with the McDonnell Douglas DC-10.
 The TriStar featured a unique S-duct design and advanced avionics for its time.
 It was one of the most technologically advanced airliners of its era.
 Known for its smooth flight experience, the L-1011 offered significant passenger comfort and was widely used by airlines for mid- to long-haul flights.

 Although production ended in the 1980s, the L-1011 is remembered for pioneering technologies that influenced later generations of commercial aircraft.
 Its versatility also allowed it to serve in military roles, particularly for the Royal Air Force as an aerial refueling tanker.